Contexter/Ensemble-Service/README.md

    - **Functional Prompt**:
      ```
-     Generate a Python script named `generate_api_routes.py` that creates `app/api/routes/services.py` with FastAPI endpoints as per the OpenAPI specification (`openapi3_1.yml`).
+     Generate a script named `generate_api_routes.py` that creates `app/api/routes/services.py` with FastAPI endpoints as per the OpenAPI specification (`openapi3_1.yml`).
 For each endpoint:

      - Use the exact path, HTTP method, parameters, and response models defined in the specification.
      - Explicitly set `operationId`, `summary`, and `description` in the route decorators to overwrite FastAPI's default behavior.